jchute/NFLTeams/README.md

 Where the API provided limited information, I utilized what I could to ensure that viewers could get the maximum information while allowing the design to retain a minimal look.

-I decided to take this coding opportunity to highlight my ability with bulding for WordPress and highlight my skill in 4 major categories, CSS/SCSS, HTML, PHP, and JS/jQuery.
+I decided to take this coding opportunity to highlight my ability with building for WordPress and highlight my skill in 4 major categories, CSS/SCSS, HTML, PHP, and JS/jQuery.
 A plugin was the obvious choice to succeed in this task.